alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 They are both very similar, and apply to the `<Node>` type, which is in our builder the `<NumericExpression>` type :

 * The first parameter contains the **stack** of raw items encountered so far.
 "Raw" means that they are not yet transformed since the production is performed bottom up.
+"Raw" items are just typed token values produced by the grammar.
 The more often the stack doesn't serve the transformation but sometimes it may help to peek the last previous item.
 * The second parameter is the current **token** / **rule**.
 * The last parameter contains all the values that are either the **arguments** of the rule to transform, or all the values coming **next** from the token to transform in the context of its enclosed rule.
 That values can be raw values or transformed values, according to how you process them individually.
-In fact `Value<NumericExpression>` is a wrapper around an object that can be either the raw token or a `NumericExpression`.
-You are free to supply tokens left as-is or transformed ones, and to get the raw value with [`.getSource()`](apidocs/ml/alternet/parser/util/Dual.html#getSource--) or the transformed one with [`.getTarget()`](apidocs/ml/alternet/parser/util/Dual.html#getTarget--).
+In fact `Value<NumericExpression>` is a wrapper around an object that can be either the raw token value `TokenValue<T>` or a `NumericExpression`.
+You are free to supply token values left as-is or transformed ones, and to get the raw value with [`.getSource()`](apidocs/ml/alternet/parser/util/Dual.html#getSource--) or the transformed one with [`.getTarget()`](apidocs/ml/alternet/parser/util/Dual.html#getTarget--) as long as you are aware that the types you produce may be consumed.

 For example, if a rule defines a comma-separated list of digits such as "`1,2,3,4`", that the input is "<code>i=<b>1,2,3,4</b>;</code>", and that the current **token** is "`2`", then the **next** elements are "`,3,4`" (note that `;` is outside of the rule considered and **not** within the next elements) and the stack is "`i=1,`" (note that "`i=`" are tokens outside of the scope of the rule considered, but **present** in the stack).
 Some elements may be consumed during the production of the target node.